 Due to this trend, ambitious students coming from high schools across the globe believe attending an Ivy League school can increase their chances of success in life.
-Unfortunately, the application process to join these elite organizations is so rigorous that only a select few make the cut.
+Unfortunately, the application process to join these elite universities is so rigorous that only a select few make the cut to experience Ivy League education.

 Studying in an Ivy League school is clearly a remarkable achievement.
 So, how do people who gained admission do it?